Pass-through with Price Dispersion: Equilibrium Characterization

-Firms with lower reach have relatively more captive power and can achieve their profits at margins below monopoly, so their supports end before $\mu = 1$.
-The support lower bound $\underline{\mu} = \prod_{h \neq 1}(1-\lambda_h) = \rho_1$ depends on the reach of \emph{all other firms}; when rivals have high reach, the competitive floor on margins falls.
-Finally, pass-through heterogeneity across firms arises purely from their positions in the margin distribution; firms with higher reach post higher margins at each quantile and, if demand is not too convex (as for unit or linear demand), have lower pass-through at each quantile.
+so \(\rho_j\) is increasing in \(\lambda_j\).
+Instead, what lower-reach firms have are smaller equilibrium profit targets and steeper CDFs, which allow them to achieve those profits without an atom at \(\mu=1\).
+Firm 2 reaches \(\mu=1\) only continuously, while firms \(k\ge 3\) have supports ending at \(\bar{\mu}_k<1\).
+The common lower bound \(\underline{\mu}=\prod_{h\neq 1}(1-\lambda_h)=\rho_1\) depends on the reach of all rival firms: when rivals have higher reach, the competitive floor on margins falls.
+Pass-through heterogeneity across firms then follows from their positions in the margin distribution.
+Higher-reach firms post higher margins at each quantile and, when \(\phi_c\) is decreasing in \(\mu\) (as under unit or linear demand), have lower pass-through at each quantile.

 Of course, the independent consideration structure is a special case of general consideration sets.
-The key simplification is that the demand share \eqref{eq:indep_demand} factors multiplicatively, implying that $\lambda_j F_j^\mu(\mu)$ must be equal across active firms on each support interval.
-Equation \eqref{eq:indep_cdf} solves this equal-$\Gamma$ structure explicitly on the lowest interval where all $n$ firms compete.
-For general (correlated) consideration structures, this factorization fails and closed-form solutions are unavailable for $n \geq 3$.
-Nevertheless, the qualitative properties (common support, stochastic dominance ordering, atoms for high-reach firms, pass-through ranking) extend to the general case.
+The key simplification is that the demand share \eqref{eq:indep_demand} factors multiplicatively, implying that $\lambda_j F_j^\mu(\mu)$ must be equal across active firms on each support interval. \eqref{eq:indep_cdf} solves this equal-$\Gamma$ structure explicitly on the lowest interval where all $n$ firms compete.
+For general (correlated) consideration structures, this factorization fails.
+Nevertheless, for duopoly, the qualitative properties (common support, stochastic dominance ordering, atoms for high-reach firms, pass-through ranking) hold for general consideration structures.